 We took a short ride on the Ayeyarwady River to the Hsinbyume Pagoda in Mingun.
 As you see, it is absolutely beautiful.
 While on the river, we saw a number of barges and fishing boats.

 The highlight of the Myanmar experience, though, was Bagan, the city of pagodas.
 There are over 3,000 pagodas in the old part of the city.
 The eldest is from the 3rd century but most are from the 11th and 12thcenturies.
 Many of the pagodas have statues of Buddha, either reclining or standing.
-One fabulous experience was climbing 50 very steep steps to the top of the Shwe San Daw Pagoda at sunset to view the valley dotted with these pagodas and the fabulous sunset.
+One fabulous experience was climbing 50 very steep steps to the top of the Shwe San Daw Pagoda to view the valley dotted with these pagodas and the fabulous sunset.

 We finished our time in Myanmar by relaxing in Ngapali at the Bayview Beach resort.
 After vising untold number of temples and pagodas, it was fantastic to just sit and read or swim and eat great food.